dd_rescue Command: Tutorial & Examples

 dd_rescue is often used to recover data that has been accidentally deleted or from damaged storage devices.
 It can bypass bad sectors on a disk, creating a copy of the data that can be recovered, hence its significance.

-How dd_rescue Works
+How dd_rescue works

-The dd_rescue command works by copying data from the source to the target at a raw level.
+The dd_rescue command operates by copying data from the source to the target at a raw level.
 Unlike the copy command cp for files or the standard dd command for block devices, dd_rescue does not stop when it encounters errors.
 Instead, it skips over problematic areas and continues copying.
 This ability to work around errors makes it an exceptional tool for data recovery situations.

-Typical Problems Solved by dd_rescue
+Typical problems solved by dd_rescue

 One of the most common problems dd_rescue can solve is data recovery from a failing hard drive.
 When a hard drive starts to fail, it may develop bad sectors that prevent normal reading and writing. dd_rescue can bypass these bad sectors and retrieve as much data as possible.